ArnavKakani/MadLibs-1.2.10-Rocky-s-teamm/README.md

 # Mad Libs Word Substitution Generator

 ## Project Overview
 This project is a **Mad Libs Generator** implemented in Java.
 The program collects user input for different word categories (such as nouns, verbs, adjectives, and more) and dynamically inserts them into a predefined story template.
-The result is a humorous, randomized narrative generated from user-provided words.
+The result is a funny (hopefully), randomized narrative generated from user-provided words.

 This assignment demonstrates core programming skills in:
 - String manipulation